ONLYOFFICE/Kubernetes-Docs/README.md

 $ kubectl get ingress documentserver -o jsonpath="{.status.loadBalancer.ingress[*].hostname}"
 ```

-In this case, ONLYOFFICE DocumentServer will be available at `http://DOCUMENTSERVER-INGRESS-HOSTNAME/`.
+In this case, ONLYOFFICE Docs will be available at `http://DOCUMENTSERVER-INGRESS-HOSTNAME/`.

 #### 5.3.2.3 Expose DocumentServer via HTTPS